This topic uses private connectivity as a general term for AWS

 Can Unstructured access my data?

-Unstructured personnel do not access Customer data as part of normal
+Unstructured personnel do not access customer data as part of normal

 operations.
-Access to Customer data sources is explicitly configured,
+Access to customer data sources is explicitly configured,

 limited to the minimum permissions required, and governed by

-Customer-controlled IAM, RBAC, and resource policies.
+customer-controlled IAM, RBAC, and resource policies.
 Any exceptional

 access, such as for troubleshooting, is controlled and audited.